jacobdensford/jacobdensford.com/projects/new-trpg.md

 PCs gain experience points (or XP) whenever they play up their style, follow their motivation, or allow their flaw to put them in a tight spot.
 (Players should call out these moments.)
 Additionally, the game master (or GM) will stipulate any other specific situations or actions that will award XP, such as defeating an enemy or disarming a trap.

 PC's add their earned XP to their XP track.
 At each die number (4, 6, 8, 10, 12, and 20), they may choose to roll that die on the XP table.
 The further down the track, the better the options.
-Once a PC rolls or chooses an option, their XP track resets to zero.
+Once a PC gains an option, their XP track resets to zero.

 **XP Table**